 The infection can be passed on to an unborn child and cause serious complications.
 Babies born to infected mothers may suffer from pneumonia or conjunctivitis, an inflammation of membranes in the eye that may lead to blindness.
 Pregnant women are screened because it is so common to be without symptoms, and the consequences for the fetus/infant can be serious.

 Men with chlamydia may or may not have symptoms.
 If they do, their most common symptoms are pain with urination and a mucousy or watery discharge.
-They may develop epididymitis or orchitis, an inflammation of the male sexual organs that can cause sterility.
+They may develop epididymitis or orchitis, an inflammation of the testicles that can cause sterility.
 Men can develop a chlamydia urethritis (and infection of the tube that drains urine from the bladder) and symptoms of discharge from their penis or burning when urinating.

 What Causes Chlamydia?